Amy Herr: Career and research

 After completing her PhD, Herr became a staff member in the Biosystems Research Group at Sandia National Laboratories in Livermore, California from 2002 to 2007, where she worked on protein analysis in complex biological media such as saliva and serum.
 She joined the faculty at the University of California, Berkeley in 2007.
 Her laboratory focuses on developing the tools required for complex biological analysis, including identification of proteins from a single cell, in the pursuit of quantitative medicine.
 This proteomic information provides additional insights beyond genomic analysis.
 One application is analysis of proteins from circulating tumor cells, which could allow a doctor to understand how a cancer patient is responding to treatment with only a blood draw.
 The lab is also affiliated with University of California, San Francisco, QB3: The California Institute of Quantitative Biosciences, and the Lawrence Berkeley National Laboratory.
 She describes her research interests in this way:"Difficult measurement challenges exist at the interface of biology and quantitative science.
 Advanced measurement tools are already adding to our knowledge and capabilities in the areas of genomics and transcriptomics.
 As we push forward the frontier of quantitative, precise, and dynamic measurements, we’ll see even more knowledge unlocked from nature and translated into improving the human condition.
-Dynamic protein measurements are a lynchpin to realizing these knowledge leaps."She held a 5-year appointment as the Lester John & Lynne Dewar Lloyd Distinguished Professor of Bioengineering from 2015 to 2020.
+Dynamic protein measurements are a lynchpin to realizing these knowledge leaps."She held a five-year appointment as the Lester John and Lynne Dewar Lloyd Distinguished Professor of Bioengineering from 2015 to 2020.
 She is also on the advisory board for the Bakar Fellows program at UC Berkeley and previously served as its faculty director.
 She serves on the NIH National Advisory Council of Biomedical Imaging and Bioengineering and she is a board member of the Chemical and Biological Microsystems Society.